Putting It All Together

 - Binding machine and spirals

 - Optional resource for publishing and printing final project with Lulu

 Anticipatory Set: How will we bring all of our projects together?
 Our next step is to take all of the individual work we have done and to pull it together to create something historically valuable.

-Ask students to design invitations for the release party.
-Each student is responsible for bringing the names and addresses of those who contributed to their individual projects.
-In class, we will address envelopes and mail out invitations.
-Invitations will also be sent to members of the town council, school administrators, and parents of The Wellspring authors.
+Ask youth to design invitations for the release party.
+Each youth is responsible for bringing the names and addresses of those who contributed to their individual projects.
+Together address envelopes and mail out invitations.
+Invitations will also be sent to members of the town council, school administrators, and families.

-Host the party in the school cafeteria or outside if weather permits.
-Ask parents to help by bringing food.
+Host the party.
+Ask families to help by bringing food.
 Ask volunteers to help set up before the party and clean up afterwards.
-At the party, distribute copies of The Wellspring and celebrate the excitement of producing something that will be valued for years to come!
-At the celebration, ask students and guests to describe the value of this contribution to the common good of the community.
+At the party, distribute copies of your finished book and celebrate the excitement of producing something that will be valued for years to come!
+At the celebration, ask youth and guests to describe the value of this contribution to the common good of the community.

 Strand PHIL.III Philanthropy and the Individual

 Benchmark MS.5 Describe the responsibility students have to act in the civil society sector to improve the common good.